PrateekShinde-3131/K8s_DAY_06/README.md

   - role: worker
   - role: worker
   - role: worker

- Step 2: Create the Multi-Node Cluster (Kubernetes v1.30) Once the configuration is in place, create the cluster with Kubernetes version 1.30: kind create cluster --config=kind-config.yaml --image kindest/node:v1.30.0
+ 2.Create the Multi-Node Cluster
+ Once the configuration is in place, create the multi-node cluster using Kubernetes version 1.30 by running: kind create cluster --config=kind-config.yaml --image kindest/node:v1.30.0

- 3. Installing the kubectl Client
+4. Installing the kubectl Client
- Step 1: Install Kubectl
+ 1.Download and Install Kubectl
-Download and install the kubectl client to manage your Kubernetes clusters: curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl" chmod +x kubectl sudo mv kubectl /usr/local/bin/
+Download and install the kubectl client using the following commands: curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl" chmod +x kubectl sudo mv kubectl /usr/local/bin/

- 4. Set the Current Context and Verify the Cluster Step 1: Set the Context to the Multi-Node Cluster
+5. Set the Context and Verify the Cluster
+ 1.Set the Current Context
-To switch the context to the newly created multi-node cluster, use the following command: kubectl config use-context kind-cka-cluster2
+After creating the multi-node cluster, set the current context to the newly created cluster: kubectl config use-context kind-cka-cluster2

- Step 2: Verify the Nodes
-To ensure that the control plane and worker nodes are running, use this command: kubectl get nodes

- Step 3: Verify KIND Nodes as Docker Containers
+3.Verify KIND Nodes as Docker Containers
-Since KIND creates Kubernetes nodes as Docker containers, you can check if the containers are running with: docker ps
+Since KIND uses Docker containers to create Kubernetes nodes, you can verify that the nodes are running as containers by executing: docker ps
----